Digital Security in IT Hiring: Why Blockchain Verification Matters for Remote Contracts

 Educate Teams on Data Security

-- Hold regular workshops focused on data privacy and compliance
+- Hold regular workshops on data privacy, GDPR, and ESIGN Act compliance

 - Establish internal protocols for document distribution and access management

-- Promote the reporting of unusual behavior or access irregularities
+- Encourage immediate reporting of unusual access patterns or document irregularities

 Conclusion